an intimate interview with our founder + ceo, jean bub

 3. After publishing your first book, what were the thoughts going through your head?
 Were you worried about its’ reception and what readers would think of you?

-definitely. since i released pulchritude & soul in high school, i was especially worried about the kind of attention it would bring to me. prior to publishing, i had always been an outspoken person who wasn’t afraid to speak up for myself and others — but putting out my raw emotions and very personal experiences into the world was a totally different form of expression. it was inviting everyone around me to examine the most private parts of my life.
+definitely. since i released pulchritude & soul in high school, i was especially worried about the kind of attention it would bring to me. prior to publishing, i had always been an outspoken person who wasn’t afraid to say something when needed be — but putting out my raw emotions and very personal experiences into the world was a totally different form of expression. it was inviting everyone around me to examine the most private parts of my life.

 i can tell you now that it was worth it.